GSA/digitalgov.gov/content/events/2018/2018-01-10-us-digital-registry-open-office-hours.md

 registration_url: https://www.eventbrite.com/e/us-digital-registry-open-office-hours-registration-41509177066
 ---

-The second Wednesday of every month from 10:00am -10:30am ET, the U.S Digital Registry team hosts monthly, open-office time to answer questions, discuss ideas, and take feedback about the U.S. Digital Registry.
+On the second Wednesday of every month, from 10:00 - 10:30 am, ET, the U.S Digital Registry team hosts monthly, open-office time to answer questions, discuss ideas, and take feedback about the U.S. Digital Registry.

 **About the U.S. Digital Registry**